 February 2017: Some earlier research done by Meng How when he was a postdoc at Stanford University has been published in Science!

-November 2016: Assistant Professor Tan presented a seminar at the Division of Biomedical Engineering in Hong Kong University of Science and Technology on our laboratory's research on RNA editing.
+November 2016: Meng How presented an invited seminar at the Division of Biomedical Engineering in Hong Kong University of Science and Technology (HKUST) on our RNA editing research.
 It was a great networking session with the faculty and students at HKUST!

-November 2016: Assistant Professor Tan gave a talk at the Cell Symposium on Functional RNAs on our laboratory's research on the regulation of RNA editing.
+November 2016: Meng How gave a talk at the Cell Symposium on Functional RNAs on our study of the regulation of RNA editing.
 We received positive feedback about our work!

-October 2016: The NTU iGEM team led by Assistant Professor Tan was awarded a Gold medal for their research on CRISPR-Cas.
-The team was also awarded the prize for the Best Measurement Project as well as the prize for the Best Wiki (Overgrad).
+October 2016: The NTU iGEM team led by Meng How has been awarded a Gold medal for their research on CRISPR-Cas.
+The team has also been awarded the prize for the Best Measurement Project as well as the prize for the Best Wiki (Overgrad).
 Additionally, they were nominated for the Best Basic Part prize and were commended during the Giant Jamboree for performing research that has high society impact.
 Congratulations to the team!

 September 2016: Kelvin, Ignatius, Jaclyn, Hsin-Yueh, Danny, and Kar Ming join our lab to pursue research under the URECA programme for outstanding undergraduate students.
 Welcome!

-August 2016: Shi Mun Lee and Fei Wang join our lab to pursue their masters degrees in biomedical engineering.
+August 2016: Shi Mun and Wang Fei join our lab to pursue their masters degrees in biomedical engineering.
 Welcome!

-February 2016: Dr. Jia Li joins our lab from the Chinese Academy of Sciences.
+February 2016: Our new postdoc, Li Jia, joins us from the Chinese Academy of Sciences.
 Welcome!

-January 2016: Dr. Yuanming Wang joins our lab from Shanghai Jiao Tong University.
+January 2016: Our new postdoc, Yuanming, joins us from Shanghai Jiao Tong University.
 Welcome!